-The circumstances around a second marriage are almost always more complicated than the first.
-There are often children from previous relationships to consider as well as assets you have acquired including property, savings, investments, pensions and businesses.
+We know that the circumstances around a second marriage are almost always more complicated than the first.
+There are often children from previous relationships to consider, as well as assets you have acquired including property, savings, investments, pensions, and businesses.

-Having gone through a divorce, you will be aware that relationships can breakdown.
-You will also appreciate how stressful and painful the divorce process has the potential to be, in particular when it comes to sorting out finances and assets.
+If you have gone through a divorce, you will be aware that relationships can break down.
+You will also appreciate how stressful and painful the divorce process can be, in particular when it comes to sorting out finances and assets.

-Understandably you will therefore want to do all you can to avoid this stress and ensure that you are fully protected in the event of another divorce.
+We know that you will therefore want to do all you can to avoid this stress and ensure that you are fully protected, in the event of another divorce.
 The financial implications of a second divorce can be severe and need to be considered by both parties.

-Marrying again will often require you to make difficult emotional, financial and legal decisions.
-We use our experience in this area to help guide you through the decision-making process around remarriage.
+Marrying again will often require you to make difficult emotional, financial, and legal decisions.
+We use our experience in this area to help guide our clients through the decision-making process around remarriage.